Who We Are

 Areas of specialization: Couples, Depression, Anxiety, Addiction, Emotional Regulation, Issues related to Race and Acculturation, Trauma and PTSD, Spirituality, School/Behavioural Issues in Adolescence.

 M.Ed., Registered Psychologist

-**JAYLENE IS ONLY ACCEPTING ASSESSMENT CLIENTS AT THIS TIME.
-SHE IS CURRENTLY NOT TAKING ON ANY NEW COUNSELLING CLIENTS. **
+**JAYLENE IS ONLY ACCEPTING NEW PSYCHO-EDUCATIONAL ASSESSMENT CLIENTS AT THIS TIME**

 Jaylene is passionate about supporting individuals to achieve their greatest potential and believes that this requires creativity, an individualized treatment model and a holistic approach.
 Jaylene completed her undergraduate degree in psychology at the University of Lethbridge, and her Master of Education in School and Applied Child Psychology at the University of Calgary.
 Her sense of adventure took her to Kamloops, British Columbia where she was employed as a Mental Health Clinician at Child and Youth Mental Health (through BC Ministry of Children and Family Development) and a Certified School Psychologist at School District No. 73 (Kamloops-Thompson).